CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ```
   /games/capturetheflag/mods/ctf/ctf_map/maps
   ```
-  > If you experience a problem with the above path on certain file managers, copy it without the `/` at the starting.
+  > If you experience a problem with the above path on certain file managers, copy it without the `/` at the start.

 * Create a new world in the Capture the Flag game with the `singlenode` mapgen.